 (i) Judi Dench this year received her 12th BAFTA television nomination, equalling Victoria Wood’s record 12 in TV.
 When added to her 12 nominations for Film, this makes her the most BAFTA-nominated Actress.

-(ii) Have I Got News For You has received 9 nominations in the Entertainment Programme category.
+(ii) has received 9 nominations in the Entertainment Programme category.
 In addition, performers Paul Merton, Angus Deayton and Boris Johnson have also received nominations for their appearances on the show.
 These combined nominations total 24 associated nominations – the highest for one show.

 For further information on how the channels have fared or for this year’s nominees’ previous nominations please refer to accompanying documents.